studygolang/gctt-godoc/Source/os/os.md

 relative to the current offset, and 2 means relative to the end.
 It returns the new offset and an error, if any.
 The behavior of Seek on a file opened with O_APPEND is not specified.

+<h3 id="File.SetDeadline">func (*File) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file.go#L354">SetDeadline</a>
+    <a href="#File.SetDeadline">¶</a></h3>
+<pre>func (f *<a href="#File">File</a>) SetDeadline(t <a href="/time/">time</a>.<a href="/time/#Time">Time</a>) <a href="/builtin/#error">error</a></pre>

+SetDeadline sets the read and write deadlines for a File.
+It is equivalent to calling both SetReadDeadline and SetWriteDeadline.

+Only some kinds of files support setting a deadline.
+Calls to SetDeadline for files that do not support deadlines will return ErrNoDeadline.
+On most systems ordinary files do not support deadlines, but pipes do.

+A deadline is an absolute time after which I/O operations fail with an error instead of blocking.
+The deadline applies to all future and pending I/O, not just the immediately following call to Read or Write.
+After a deadline has been exceeded, the connection can be refreshed by setting a deadline in the future.

+An error returned after a timeout fails will implement the Timeout method, and calling the Timeout method will return true.
+The PathError and SyscallError types implement the Timeout method.
+In general, call IsTimeout to test whether an error indicates a timeout.

+An idle timeout can be implemented by repeatedly extending the deadline after successful Read or Write calls.

+A zero value for t means I/O operations will not time out.

+<h3 id="File.SetReadDeadline">func (*File) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file.go#L362">SetReadDeadline</a>
+    <a href="#File.SetReadDeadline">¶</a></h3>
+<pre>func (f *<a href="#File">File</a>) SetReadDeadline(t <a href="/time/">time</a>.<a href="/time/#Time">Time</a>) <a href="/builtin/#error">error</a></pre>

+SetReadDeadline sets the deadline for future Read calls and any currently-blocked Read call.
+A zero value for t means Read will not time out.
+Not all files support setting deadlines; see SetDeadline.

+<h3 id="File.SetWriteDeadline">func (*File) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/file.go#L372">SetWriteDeadline</a>
+    <a href="#File.SetWriteDeadline">¶</a></h3>
+<pre>func (f *<a href="#File">File</a>) SetWriteDeadline(t <a href="/time/">time</a>.<a href="/time/#Time">Time</a>) <a href="/builtin/#error">error</a></pre>

+SetWriteDeadline sets the deadline for any future Write calls and any currently-blocked Write call.
+Even if Write times out, it may return n > 0, indicating that some of the data was successfully written.
+A zero value for t means Write will not time out.
+Not all files support setting deadlines; see SetDeadline.

 <h3 id="File.Stat">func (*File) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/stat_unix.go#L5">Stat</a>
     <a href="#File.Stat">¶</a></h3>